Badgerati/Pode.Web/docs/Tutorials/Pages.md

 )
 ```

+## Hide Navigations

-Alternatively, you can also hide the sidebar on a page by using the `-NoSidebar` switch; useful for dashboard pages:
+You can hide the sidebar on a page (home or webpage) by using the `-NoSidebar` switch; useful for dashboard pages:

 ```powershell
 Add-PodeWebPage -Name Charts -NoSidebar -Content @(